 Before we can jump in and really examine the details of each type of food, we need to dive in a little deeper to understand each brand’s history.
 It’s always helpful to evaluate a dog food brand based on its company’s history, which will help determine its commitment to nutritional excellence.

-Both Nutro and Blue Buffalo are reputable food manufacturers and have many advocates that sing the praise of both brands.
-Both brands carry grain free formulas, as well as grain inclusive formulas depending on which side of the grain vs no grain debate you fall on.
+Both Nutro and Blue Buffalo are reputable food manufacturers and have many advocates that sing praises of both brands.
+Both brands carry grain-free and grain-inclusive formulas depending on which side of the grain vs. no grain debate you fall on.
 Nutro is one of our featured foods for Golden Retrievers, while Blue Buffalo is one of our favorites for senior German Shepherds.

-The origins of Nutro are somewhat unclear, but it is believed to have been established in its infancy in the early 1920’s by an unnamed Englishman who sold it on in 1927, and it was then established and renamed as Nutro somewhere between 1931 and 1937 in Santa Monica.
+The origins of Nutro are somewhat unclear, but it is believed to have been established in its infancy in the early 1920s by an unnamed Englishman who sold it in 1927, and it was then established and renamed Nutro somewhere between 1931 and 1937 in Santa Monica.

-Overtime it changed hands again and again, but it is now owned by Mars Incorporated, who have taken Nutro from strength to strength and similar to Royal Canin, their headquarters are now based in Tennessee.
+Over time the brand changed hands again and again, but it is now owned by Mars Incorporated, who have taken Nutro from strength to strength, and similar to Royal Canin, their headquarters are now based in Tennessee.

-Nutro has always used natural ingredients, and still do to this day, and that each ingredient has a purpose.
+Nutro has always used natural ingredients and still does to this day, and each element has a purpose.
 They strive to help pets live happier and healthy lives through their nutrition.

 Blue Buffalo History